ronaldt-git/PrivacyPolicy/README.md

 The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
 As such, we may rely on the following legal bases to process your personal information:

 *   **Consent.** We may process your information if you have given us permission (i.e., consent) to use your personal information for a specific purpose.
 You can withdraw your consent at any time.
-Click [here](#withdrawconsent) to learn more.
+Contact us to learn more.

 *   **Performance of a Contract.** We may process your personal information when we believe it is necessary to fulfill our contractual obligations to you, including providing our Services or at your request prior to entering into a contract with you.